trunone/VoiceServiceRTC/README.md

 ----

   1. Download and install SL4A on your Android phone
-  2. Copy speech2pc.py in to your SD card
+  2. Copy speech_gui.py and layout.xml in to your SD card

 License
 ----